I tried registering A2A agents in Agent Registry and dynamically calling them from Strands Agents

 1. Deploy A2A servers to ECR & AgentCore Runtime using Terraform (Calculator / Weather)

-2. Register A2A Agent Cards to Agent Registry
+2. Register A2A Agent Cards in the Agent Registry

 3. Local orchestrator agent searches the Registry and connects to A2A servers

-4. Put the orchestrator on AgentCore Runtime for Runtime→Runtime calls
+4. Mount the orchestrator on AgentCore Runtime as well, and call Runtime→Runtime

 Project Structure